The number one challenge blast cabinet operators face is leaking doors – especially if working near a cleanroom or other sensitive areas.

 Design feature #5: Custom door options

-Titan’s unique blast cabinet design allows for a multitude of options, which can be added at initial purchase or after.
+Titan’s unique industrial blast cabinet design allows for a multitude of options, which can be added at initial purchase or after.
 Options include:

 - Adding a vertical door that slides up and down pneumatically – allowing turntables and work cars with track extensions to be easily added.